2024 Iran–Israel conflict: Aftermath

-On 31 October 2024, Iranian Supreme Leader Ali Khamenei ordered his military officials to prepare for a military response against Israel, with Iranian officials warning that the response to Israel's strikes will be 'harsh' and 'unimaginable'.
+On 31 October 2024, Iranian Supreme Leader Ali Khamenei ordered his military officials to prepare for a military response against Israel, with Iranian officials warning that the response to Israel's strikes would be 'harsh' and 'unimaginable'.
 On the same day, Israeli intelligence suggested that Iran prepared to respond to Israel's attack from within Iraqi territory.
-The Axios reported that the attack would consist of a large number of drones and ballistic missiles launched from Iraqi territory.
+Axios reported that the attack would consist of a large number of drones and ballistic missiles launched from Iraqi territory.

 In November 2024, Israeli news outlets began reporting that Israel may target the Islamic Resistance in Iraq for its campaign against Israel during its wars on Gaza and on Lebanon.
 Unnamed officials allegedly told outlets that satellites monitored the transfer of ballistic missiles and related equipment from Iran to Iraqi territory.

 On 19 November, Israel issued a letter to the UN Security Council asserting its right to self-defense against the Islamic Resistance in Iraq for its military campaign on Israel during its wars on Gaza and Lebanon.
 Iraqi Prime Minister Mohammed Shia al-Sudani warned that the letter served as pretext for an attack on Iraq, aligning with Israel's efforts to expand the war in the region.

 The Israeli security threat towards Iraq caused the Iraqi government to issue a statement that it would take all necessary diplomatic and military actions to protect its sovereignty.
 On 21 November, the Iraqi government requested an emergency session of the Arab League Council through the Iraqi Permanent Mission to the Arab League to address the Israeli threats against Iraq.
 The request highlighted Israel's threats in its letter to the UN Security Council, where it sought to expand its aggression in the region to Iraq.

-2025 war
+2025 Twelve-Day War

 On 13 June 2025, the conflict escalated into the armed conflict between Israel and Iran, when Israel launched a surprise attack targeting key Iranian military and nuclear facilities.
 The opening hours of the war saw targeted assassinations and attempted assassinations of Iran's top military leaders, nuclear scientists, and politicians (including Ali Shamkhani, who was overseeing nuclear talks with the U.S.), airstrikes on nuclear and military facilities, and destruction of Iran's air defenses.
 Iran retaliated by launching missiles at military sites and cities in Israel.
 The United States, which had been defending Israel since the beginning of the war by shooting down Iranian missiles and drones, took offensive action on 22 June 2025, by striking three Iranian nuclear sites.
 In response, the Houthis in Yemen considered the American strikes a "declaration of war" and have fired several missiles at Israel.
 On 24 June, Israel and Iran agreed to a ceasefire after insistence from the U.S.

+Responses

+Reactions to the 2025 Twelve-Day War: